Skip to main content

 How do I start an appeal for a denial from original Medicare?

-First, begin by ensuring you have a written denial notice in hand.
+First, begin by ensuring you have a written denial notice.
 If you do not yet have one, you can contact your plan.
-Otherwise:

 Start the appeal by following the instructions on the notice.
-The appeal should be filed within 60 days of the date on the notice.
-It will most likely require you to send a letter to the plan, explaining why the care is/was needed.
-You should ask your doctor for help drafting this letter.
+The appeal should be filed within 60 days of the date on the notice and will most likely require you to send a letter to the plan, explaining why the care is/was needed.
+You should ask your doctor for help with this letter.

 • For a post-service appeal, your plan should make its decision within 60 days.